Basel regulatory framework

-Together with the fundamentally revised capital requirements for market risk, the Basel Committee on Banking Supervision envisages that these measures based on COVID-19 should now enter into force one year later starting in 2023 (in some cases, with transitional rules until and including 2027).
+Together with the fundamentally revised capital requirements for market risk, the Basel Committee on Banking Supervision envisages that the reform of Basel III due to COVID-19 should now enter into force one year later starting in 2023 (in some cases, with transitional rules until and including 2027).

-With respect to positions takes by the vdp head office, please see our comments on the revised Standardised Approach for credit risk and the revised IRB Approach, as well as the comments of the German Banking Industry Committee (see also Comments).
+With respect to positions takes by the vdp head office, please see our comments on the commission’s consultation on EU implementation of the reform of Basel III, the revised standardised approach for credit risk and the revised IRBA, as well as the corresponding comments of the German Banking Industry Committee (see also Comments).

 The supervisory framework for large exposures also supplement the risk-based capital requirements in order to protect institutions against high-volume losses as a result of a customer default.